-Wrong-Way Crash Kills Pursuit Suspect, Innocent Teen Driver on 5 Freeway in Carlsbad: CHP
+Wrong-Way Crash Kills Pursuit Suspect and 19-Year-Old Marine Driving on 5 Fwy in Carlsbad: CHP

 The collision killed both the man in the truck and the sedan driver, according to CHP.
 A passenger in the truck was also badly hurt and taken to the hospital.

-CHP told KSWB the 19-year-old driver of the Pontiac was likely a military service member, based on his plates and ID, but they would not release his name until his family is notified.
+CHP told KSWB the 19-year-old Pontiac driver was a Marine stationed at Camp Pendleton, but they would not release his name until his family is notified.
 Authorities said the truck driver was a 42-year-old San Diego man.

 Officers had stopped chasing the truck but were tracking the vehicle with a helicopter at the time of the crash, CHP said.